Technical Guide:

 • Save Version: Saves the current state back to the system as a dynamic draft (Work-in-Progress).

-• Clone (Save New File): Creates a duplicate of the current policy context for a new record (dependent on the Save new file setting).
+• Clone (Save New File): Creates a duplicate of the current document context for a new record (dependent on the Save new file setting).

-• Publish (Save as Final): Finalizes the negotiation.
-This locks the document and generates the final output (PDF/Word).
+• Publish (Save as Final): Finalizes the changes.
+This locks the document and generates the final output (PDF/Word/PDF+Word).

 2. Edit Mode (Data Interaction)